ZerksisMistry/Project_GPT-3.5_LLM/README.md

 **Conclusion & Recommendations:** <p align="justify"> Enlisted key findings and our propositions for the broader AI ecosystem.</p>

-## Licensing Information
+## 📜 Licensing Information

 <p align="justify">

 This repository contains various documents and files related to our comprehensive research on Large Language Models (LLMs) and their applications.
-While the primary content, including the `Project.ipynb`, Project_Presentation, and other associated files, are distributed under the `Open Software License 3.0 (OSL 3.0)`, it's essential to be aware of the specific licensing terms.
+While the primary content, including the `Project.ipynb`, Project_Presentation, and other associated files, are distributed under the **Open Software License 3.0 (OSL 3.0)**, it's essential to be aware of the specific licensing terms.

 </p>